Uttkarshsh/Container_Assignment/README.md

   mynetwork:
     driver: bridge
 📦 MySQL Commands (Manual Access)
-To interact with the MySQL database inside the container, follow these steps:
+To interact with the MySQL database inside the container, you can use the following commands:

 🔐 Step 1: Enter the MySQL Shell